-What to Expect for Your Child’s First Visit
+What To Expect for Your Child’s First Visit

-Children are very important to the team at the Arlington Smile Center.
+Children are very important to the team at Arlington Smile Center.
 Healthy habits start very early.
 Dr. Lupita M. Roca loves to work with children and thinks you can never start too early.
-Though children typically don’t get their first tooth till about six months of age, we feel a first visit should be at as young as a few weeks old, for a well-baby visit.
-We believe by teaching parents right away how to prevent malocclusion (crooked teeth) and dental decay, the family will be off to the best start possible.
-We will look for lip- and tongue-ties and discuss diet, nursing, bottle-feeding, and how to promote correct jaw development.
+Though children typically don’t get their first tooth till about six months of age, we feel a first visit should start as young as a few weeks old, for a well-baby visit.
+We believe that by teaching parents right away how to prevent malocclusion (crooked teeth) and dental decay, the family will be off to the best start possible.
+We will look for lip- and tongue-ties and discuss diet, nursing, bottle-feeding and how to promote correct jaw development.
 Of course, we also discuss how to avoid pacifiers and thumb-sucking to prevent malocclusion and facial disproportion.
 We now know that crooked teeth are 95% environmental and only 5% inherited, so we want to help you help your child achieve their full facial and genetic potential.